ACI Journal Manuscript Submission

 If you would like to submit the copyright transfer agreement form electronically, you must have the full Adobe Acrobat program.
 Complete each field and type your name in the signature line.
-Do a "save as", renaming the PDF.
-Please do not "save" the PDF and e-mail it to us, as it will be a blank form.
+Do a "save as", and rename the PDF.
+Email the renamed PDF file to us.
 Once you type your name in the signature line, you must then state in the e-mail that you typed your name in the agreement, and are thereby accepting the terms of the agreement.

 Discussion & Closure Submission

-Errata - If an error appears in print that is serious enough to impair understanding or mislead readers, the author(s) should prepare a correction, which will be published in hard copy and incorporated into the Web version.
+Errata - If an error appears in print that is serious enough to impair understanding or mislead readers, the author(s) should prepare a correction, which will be published in hard copy and incorporated into the Web version of the paper.

 E-mail discussions, closures, and errata to Journals.Manuscripts@concrete.org.
 The following information should be included:

 - Title of manuscript for which the discussion, closure, or errata is being submitted

 - Complete names, affiliations, postal addresses, phone numbers, and e-mail addresses of all authors